spipu/html2pdf/doc/basic.md

 It takes two not required parameters.
 You can find more information on the [output](output.md) documentation.

-If you do not dive any parameters, it will send the PDF file to the browser, to display it.
+If you do not give any parameters, it will send the PDF file to the browser, to display it.

 ```php
 $html2pdf->output();